jjrboucher/MS-Word-Parser/README.md

 <br>
 In particular, you may need to install openpyxl and hashlib.

-<br>You can do so as follows from a terminal window:
+<br>You can do so as follows from a terminal window while in the folder with the script and requirements.txt file:

-    pip3 install openpyxl
-    pip3 install hashlib
+    pip3 install -r requirements.txt
 <hr>
 If any other libraries are missing when trying to execute the script, install those in the same manner.</h6>